ka-architect/aws-solutions-architect-associate/topics/client/elb-and-asg/README.md

 - 1 static IP per AZ (supports elastic ip)
 - Use case: when app needs to access with set of static IPs (1-3)
 - Can point to instances or ALB
-- Supports TCP health check
+- Supports HTTP, TCP, UDP, or TLS protocol health check
 - Does not support gRPC

 ## Gateway Load Balancer (GLB)